 The visitors of the Besucherbergwerk Prettau use the mine railway to enter the mine through the 1000m long St. Ignaz-Erbstollen.
 Two floors of the mine are visited in a round course with several displays about the history of the mine.
 There are various stops with multimedia displays in differnet languages.
 At one point the ore is seen as it is found in the rock naturally.
 This is where the mining stopped in 1972.

 The vertical ore deposit made it necessary to go deeper and deeper as mining continued.
 The location in this mountainous area with its high precipitation, rain during summer and snow in the long winter, is the reason for high amounts of water inside the mine.
 Old documents tell that the miners had to remove two bags of water for one bag of ore.
 This became a true problem, so the miners started to build horizontal adits from the valley into the ore.
 They were slightly ascending into the mine and so they could be used to drain the mine without the need of work or energy.
+The water was just flowing out by gravity.
 But the deeper the mine got, the deeper the adits were and the longer they had to be.
 The second lowest adit, the St. Nikolas Herrenbau Stollen was already 1,000m long and the miners needed 88 years to build it (1611-1698) manually.
 The lowest adit, the St. Ignaz Stollen was built 1761 to 1804, although about 100m longer it took only 43 years to build, as the miners used gunpowder.
 Nevertheless the construction of this tunnels took several generations of miners and was an investment into a far future, which neither the miners nor the owner would see.